‘Jeopardy!’ champion Amy Schneider robbed over New Year’s weekend: ‘I’m fine’ - NewsBreak

 Meanwhile, as host Ken Jennings noted on Monday’s episode, Schneider had once again managed to beat the dreaded “Monday curse” — i.e., the disproportionate tendency for “Jeopardy!” champions to end their streaks on a Monday.

 “So apparently, of the top five super-champs, four of them have lost on a Monday, ” Jennings told Schneider during Monday’s taping.
 “The only super-champ who did not lose on a Monday was me.
-I lost on a Tuesday,” he added.The original host of ‘Jeopardy!’ had a big problem with how the game is currently played
+I lost on a Tuesday,” he added.‘Jeopardy!’ stays with hosts Mayim Bialik, Ken Jennings for rest of the season

 Aside from Sunday’s robbery, Schneider had previously been open and forthcoming with fans via her Twitter account.
 Over New Year’s weekend, Schneider — the first transgender “Jeopardy!” champion to qualify for the Tournament of Champions — addressed critics who had been directing transphobic comments her way.